rafarmerjr1/Vulnerable_PHP_Website/Notes/to-do.md

 **What is left**

-1. Get working XXE
-2. Organize and clean up
+1. Organize and clean up
-3. Make repo public
+2. Make repo public